6 must visit Leh Ladakh Palaces before they disappear

 Leh Ladakh, the Land of Passes is known for its mesmerizing landscapes, tranquil monasteries, Buddhism, rich culture, and calmness.
-Despite being a high-altitude desert the place has an amazing architecture too and the perfect example for it is the grandiose Leh Ladakh Palaces.
-We all know about the famous palaces and forts of Rajasthan but a very little is known about the Leh Ladakh Palaces.
+Despite being a high-altitude desert the place has amazing architecture and grand Palaces.
+We all know about the famous palaces and forts of Rajasthan but very little is known about the Leh Ladakh Palaces.
 Recently on our Leh Ladakh road trip from Delhi, we got the chance to explore some of the amazing Castles.

 Leh Ladakh Palaces

 Built-in: 16th century

 Location: 75 km from the Kargil town on Srinagar – Leh highway, 12 km inside from the diversion.

 The Chiktan Palace or Khar (Khar means Palace), is one of the masterpieces of Leh Ladakh Palaces.
 It is believed to be a cousin and taller than the Leh Palace.
 Khar is located deep in the valley on the barren huge rock along the river Indus.
 The construction was done using rammed earth, mud, stone masonry and timber on the designs of architect Shinkhen Chandan but now only the ruins exist.
 Once the Palace had a rotating room which used to rotate itself with the airflow.
 There too was an underground tunnel meant for taking water to the Palace from the spring located at foothill.

 The Palace was initiated by Baltistan King Tahtah Khan in the 8th century but he died before completing it.
 Later it was completed by King Tsering Malik in the 16th century.
 The Dogra King of Jammu couldn’t see the growing popularity of King in the area, so he planned and attacked the castle.